swanson/swanson.github.com/_posts/2011-12-26-one-developer-year-in-review-2011.md

 ---
 layout: post
-title: "One Developer-Year in Review: 2011"
+title: "My Year in Review: 2011"
 categories:
 - blog
+tags:
+- reflections
 ---

 This post is mainly for my own benefit -- I am repeatedly surprised by the phenomenon